San Francisco, California

 When & Where

-NCRC helps create economic opportunity in all communities by ensuring fair access to and lending practices.
+NCRC helps create economic opportunity in all communities by ensuring fair access to credit, capital and housing.
+We hold financial institutions accountable for fair banking and lending practices.
 NCRC is a national coalition of community-based organizations working towards these same goals in their communities.